kwant-project/kwant/doc/source/tutorial/tutorial6.rst

 .. note::

-    Interactive 3D plots usually have not the proper aspect ratio, but are a bit squashed.
+    Interactive 3D plots usually do not have the proper aspect ratio, but are a bit squashed.
 This is due to bugs in matplotlib's 3D plotting module that does not properly honor the corresponding arguments.
 By resizing the plot window however one can manually adjust the aspect ratio.